Anshan: History

 The area of Anshan has been inhabited since prehistoric times.
-The area remained of little significance, a small city in Liaodong province, overshadowed by neighbouring Liaoyang city, until the mid 20th Century.
+It has been a site of iron mining and metallurgy for over 2,000 years.
+The area remained of little significance, a small city in Liaodong province, overshadowed by neighbouring Liaoyang city, until the mid-20th Century.

 In 1587 Anshan was fortified by the Ming Dynasty to combat the growing power of the Manchu.
 The city was burnt down during the Boxer Rebellion, and was destroyed again in the Russo-Japanese War (1904–1905).
 As a result of this war, Japan had gained influence in Liaoning and was engaged in industrialising the region.
 Anshan lay beside the new South Manchuria Railway line that ran from the port of Dalian to the major city of Shenyang.

-As a joint Sino-Japanese venture, Anshan Zhenzing Iron Ore Company Unlimited was started in Anshan in 1918.
+As part of the economic privileges that Japan forced China to cede in 1915, Japan obtained concessions in Anshan.

+From 1918 to 1945, Anshan was under Japanese colonial control and was a centre for modern iron and steel production.
 After the Mukden Incident in 1931, Japan occupied the northeast of China.
-The mills were turned into a Japanese owned monopoly.
+The mills were turned into a Japanese-owned monopoly.
 In 1933, the site was expanded to include steel production and the company was renamed Showa Steel Works.
 Anshan became part of the Japanese puppet state of Manchukuo.
+In 1937, Puyi officially designated Anshan as a city.
+During Japanese colonial control, Anshan was ethnically separated, with Japanese living east of its railway line and Chinese living west of it.
+Schools in the city were also segregated.

 Additional industries developed around the iron and steel mills.
-Anshan grew significantly in size around this new industrial site, becoming one of, if not the largest producer of iron and steel in Asia.
+Anshan grew significantly in size around this new industrial site, becoming one of, if not the largest producers of iron and steel in Asia.
 It was therefore of strategic importance in the Pacific War, and was subject to several attacks by B-29 Superfortress strategic bombers of the USAAF.
-The Japanese Army detached the 1st Chutai (unit) of 104th Sentai (squadron) of the Imperial Japanese Army Air Force, to Anshan, with other air squadrons for industrial defense purposes.
+The Japanese Army detached the 1st Chutai (unit) of the 104th Sentai (squadron) of the Imperial Japanese Army Air Force, to Anshan, with other air squadrons for industrial defence purposes.
 Although this unit was equipped with modern Nakajima Ki-84 Ia (Manshu Type) Hayate "Frank" fighters, manufactured by Manshūkoku Hikōki Seizo KK, the plant suffered heavy damage from the air raids, losing up to 30% of its capacity.